 Data in transit

 All public facing portals and websites are encrypted with TLS (Transport Layer Security).
 TLS is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browsers remain private and integral.
-Purple support TLS 1.2 as a minimum.
+Purple supports TLS 1.2 as a minimum.

 Data at rest